Want to change your site’s domain name after a business rebrand or to simply switch to something shorter?

 So there you have it.

-If you’re going through a rebranding period, or just want to consolidate your online presence into a different domain name, this guide provides a low-risk process to help you maintain your SEO rankings.
+If you’re going through a rebranding period, or just want to consolidate your online presence into a different domain name through a proper 301 redirect, this guide provides a low-risk checklist to help you maintain your SEO authority.

-Some of these principles also apply to other risky website changes (redesigns, server upgrades, platform changes, etc.) and should be approached with enough time and attention.
+Some of these principles also apply to other risky website changes (rebranding, redesigns, server upgrades, platform changes, etc.) and should be approached with enough time and attention.